 The Business core is a unique feature of our programmes and forms the backbone of your Business degree.

-The BCom core

 The interdisciplinary core courses are designed to prepare you for the real world of business.
 They will extend your understanding of how business fits together, develop your applied skills and complement specialist knowledge from your majors.